adrienzhh/honghao/_pages/shakyPerception.md

 author_profile: true
 ---

 In the landscape of robotics and autonomous systems, the simultaneous localization and mapping (SLAM) technology plays a pivotal role in enabling robots to navigate and comprehend their surroundings.
 However, it faces a significant challenge when confronted with high dynamic robotic motion, leading to feature distortion and unstable measurements.
+Below, we have a video showing stereo SLAM failed due to high dynamic motion on a Minitaur robot.
 <p align="center">
   <video width="640" height="480" controls>
     <source src="https://adrienzhh.github.io/honghao/images/shakeyPerception.MP4" type="video/mp4">